Radishes and butter.

 This is a case where high quality butter shines.
 We don’t consume much butter in our household, but find this way to enjoy the newest fruits in our garden to be a worthy cause.
 (In case you’re of the vegan or dairy-free persuasion, you could substitute vegan butter if you’d like.)

 In fact, we’ve decided to make it a new spring tradition!
 We had a radish and butter date the other day to celebrate the start of garden season.
 (Sometimes, we forget to have dates.
 So this was a good excuse for one.)

 This is one of the easiest ways to celebrate spring.
 Give it a try for an effortless spring snack!

 Thanks to Full Hand Farm for the radishes!

-1 Thinly slice the baguette and radishes.
-Wash the oregano; roughly chop if desired.
+- Thinly slice the baguette and the radishes.
+Roughly chop the oregano.

-2 On each slice, spread some butter.
-Top with radish slices, a few grains salt, and some herbs (optional).
+- On each slice of bread, spread some butter.
+Top with radish slices, a few grains salt, and fresh oregano.